meatnordrink/uplift-blog/_posts/2020-02-07-selecting-the-right-therapist.md

 Counseling and coaching may certainly be useful in a person's life, but you should know which you're getting.
 If you're unsure what your therapist's qualifications are, ask them, or [view a list of common therapist credentials](https://blog.uplift.app/therapist-credentials).

-## Think about what you want in a therapist
-Who would you be most comfortable with?
-Would you prefer to see a therapist of a certain gender/ethnicity/sexual orientation?
-Remember that you need to be at ease with this person.
-If there are certain kinds of people you tend to be more comfortable around, it's okay to be picky.

-What do you hope to accomplish?
-Before you interview therapists, try to write down, as clearly and concretely as possible, what you're hoping to accomplish.
-This will be useful in explaining your goals to therapists, so that they can explain exactly how they think they can help you achieve them.

 ## Read reviews or ask around
-It can be helpful to read reviews of therapists before or after interviewing them; you can keep an eye out for problems others have mentioned, or if something strikes you as a warning sign, you may be able to verify if it became an issue for other people.
+It can be helpful to read reviews of therapists before or after talking with them; you can keep an eye out for problems others have mentioned, or if something strikes you as a warning sign, you may be able to verify if it became an issue for other people.

 Of course, reviews can be abused, and everyone's looking for something different in a therapist, so it's wise to take what you read with a grain of salt.